Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Introduction

 All eigenstates of MBL systems are area-law entangled~\cite{2013Bauer_Nayak,Friesdorf2015}.
-This makes MBL compatible with the interesting scenario where all eigenstates are topologically ordered~\cite{Huse2013LPQO,2013Bauer_Nayak,bahri2015localization,Parameswaran2018}.
-Such MBL systems have been suggested to provide improved protection of quantum information against external perturbations compared to their clean counterparts~\cite{WoottonPRL2011,*StarkPRL2011,2013Bauer_Nayak}.
+This makes MBL compatible with the scenario where all eigenstates are topologically ordered~\cite{Huse2013LPQO,2013Bauer_Nayak,bahri2015localization,2015Potter,Parameswaran2018,Thorsten,1DSPTMBL,2DSPTMBL,topMBL_phase_diagram,*Kuno2019}.
 In one-dimensional systems, nontrivial topology requires the presence of certain symmetries.
-In higher dimensions, however, topological states can exist without symmetries; it is these states that we call here topologically ordered~\cite{Wen_review}.
+In higher dimensions, however, topological states can exist without symmetries and have fractionalized quasiparticles (anyons) and spectral degeneracies dependent only on the topology of the system's configuration space (the two features are interlinked~\cite{Oshikawa06}).
+It is these states that we call here topologically ordered, while we call topological states requiring symmetries for their existence symmetry-protected topological (SPT) states~\cite{Wen_review}.
+Topologically ordered MBL systems have been suggested to provide improved protection of quantum information against perturbations compared to their clean counterparts~\cite{WoottonPRL2011,*StarkPRL2011,2013Bauer_Nayak}.

 Fully MBL (FMBL) systems can be described in terms of \textit{local integrals of motion (LIOMs)}, which are exponentially localized operators which commute with each other and the Hamiltonian~\cite{serbyn2013local,Huse_MBL_phenom_14,chandran2015constructing,ros2015integrals,Inglis_PRL2016, Rademaker2016LIOM,Monthus2016,ImbrieLIOMreview2017,Goihl2018,*Abi2017, Abi2019}.
 LIOMs are commonly assumed to form a complete set arising as a local unitary transform of the set of on-site spin-$z$ operators.
-This, however, tacitly also assumes the absence of topological order: it implies that FMBL eigenstates arise from local product states via local unitary transformation, which guarantees~\cite{Bravyi2006,Chen_Gu,*HastingsPRL2011} that they are topologically trivial.
-This raises the question whether such systems can at all be FMBL (even when neglecting extremely slow relaxation effects in higher dimensions) and, if so, how one should think about their LIOMs.
+This tacitly assumes the absence of topological order: it implies that FMBL eigenstates arise from product states of this spin-$z$ basis via local unitary transformation, which guarantees~\cite{Bravyi2006,Chen_Gu,*HastingsPRL2011} that they are topologically trivial.

-In this Letter, we show that topological obstructions do not prevent FMBL and propose a notion for ``\emph{topological LIOMs (tLIOMs)}" suitable for topologically ordered FMBL phases.
-Our main insight is that the on-site spin-$z$ operators in conventional LIOMs are just one choice of local \emph{stabilizers}~\cite{NielsenChuang}, namely those of product states; to describe tLIOMs we must use a different set, namely the stabilizers in the commuting projector limits of topological phases.
-Since all non-chiral forms of topological order admit such commuting projector limit~\cite{Levin_Wen}, our tLIOMs capture all non-chiral FMBL eigenstate topological orders.
-This tLIOM notion is very general; it applies in any dimension and its scope even includes putative FMBL cousins of recently introduced fractonic phases~\cite{Haah2011,X-cube,Shirley2018,Fractons}.